 By increasing the altitude of the observatory location one can approach the point at which the number of particles in the gamma-ray induced shower is maximum, and this gives the possibility to decrease the energy threshold of the gamma-ray events.
-In particular we plan to increase the altitude up to 5.2 km which allows a decrease of 40% in the energy threshold with respect to HAWC.
+In particular, we plan to increase the altitude up to 5.2 km which allows a decrease of 40% in the energy threshold with respect to HAWC.

 Water Cherenkov tanks

 The construction of smaller tanks with respect to HAWC will allow to have a finer-grained view of the shower particles on the ground which helps in the reconstruction of the arrival direction of the incoming event and in the background rejection.
-The current design of the ALTO water tank is hexagonal, so as to be close-packed.
+The current design of the ALTO water tank is hexagonal, to be close-packed.

 In our current ALTO design, we have added of layer of scintillator below the water tank.
 This is very important in order to be able to “tag” the passage of muons, which are the almost unambiguous signature of the nature of the particle cascade, as background proton-initiated showers are muon-rich.
 The implementation of this new “muon-tagging” allows to reach an increased signal over background discrimination by analysis, and thus allows an increase of the sensitivity of the detection technique.
 One of the solution for the liquid scintillator under consideration is a non-toxic oil with some non-toxic dopants which is relatively cheap, while being effective and environmentally friendly.